What is Intrauterine Growth Restriction (IUGR)?

 Intrauterine growth restriction (IUGR) occurs when the baby grows at a slower pace than normally expected, and is unable to reach its full growth potential while in utero.
+After the 20th week of pregnancy, the measure in centimeters usually corresponds with the number of weeks of pregnancy.
+A lower than expected measurement may indicate the baby is not growing as it should.
+Other terms used for IUGR is fetal growth restriction and intrauterine growth retardation.

 Risks of IUGR